ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/exim.md

 ## Digging deeper into the logs.

-Some of the commands below can allow you to find the source of spam or the to find a single user sending a lot of the mail otu.
+Some of the commands below can allow you to find the source of spam or identify a single user sending a lot of mail out.
 This is particularly useful during compromise investigations.

 The following helps to spot spammers sending mail from their `/home/` directory.